fastforwardlabs/blog_deprecated/_posts/2017-09-26-the-product-possibilities-of-interpretability.md

 techniques develop they will need to be supported by interfaces that balance the need for context with a focus on possible actions.

-##### Access to the Refractor prototype is available as part of our research subscription.
+##### Full access to the Refractor prototype is available as part of our research subscription.
 To learn more about subscribing to our reports and prototypes email us at [contact@fastforwardlabs.com](mailto:contact@fastforwardlabs.com).